 Normally, there's no need to keep track of the synchronization.
 It all just happens quickly and quietly in the background.
 How quickly the files will sync to the Dropbox server is dependent on your connection speed, of course.
 Keep in mind that many homes and businesses are connected to the internet in such a way that they have much slower upload speeds and download speeds.
 Removing a file from the Dropbox folder will remove it from Dropbox.com.
 In other words, your Dropbox folder and your storage space on Dropbox.com are always in sync.

 Once you understand how this works, you can either manually drag files to and from your Dropbox folder, or, better yet, what I recommend is that you use your Dropbox folder as your work-in-progress folder and store all your stuff in there.
 In other words, just save your files right into your Dropbox folder on your hard drive directly from your application, such as Word and PowerPoint and Photoshop and any other programs that you use.
 That way, as you work on your files, they're continually backed up without you even needing to think about it.
 Backing up your files is quick and easy to manage with Dropbox.

 Just put the files you want to back up in your Dropbox folder, or, even better, use the Dropbox folder for your daily work, and Dropbox will take care of the rest.

 DISCLAIMER: This course includes trademarks owned by Dropbox, Inc. This course has not been prepared, approved, or endorsed by Dropbox, Inc.

-- Reviewing the concept of cloud storage
+- Describe the benefits of cloud storage.

-- Using Dropbox for version control
+- Explain how Dropbox can be used for version control.